jags-programming/Global-AI-Maturity-Model/evaluation/strategy-governance.md

 4. **Strategic Capital Allocation:** AI funding is integrated into long-term capital planning.
 5. **Vision as Culture:** AI vision is part of organizational identity and drives innovation culture.

----

-Let me know if you'd like to proceed with defining criteria for the next pillar (e.g., Organization & Talent).